evgiz/sprit3r/README.md

 ## How to use

-Sprit3r is cross platform, but requires LÖVE to run.
-You can download the latest version at https://love2d.org Refer to the LÖVE docs if you are unfamiliar with running LÖVE projects.
-The simplest way is dragging the **sprit3r/src** folder onto your LÖVE application.
+Sprit3r is cross platform, but requires LOVE to run.
+You can download the latest version at https://love2d.org Refer to the LOVE docs if you are unfamiliar with running LOVE projects.
+The simplest way is dragging the **sprit3r/src** folder onto your LOVE application.

 Note that a future update may break the code!
-Recommended version is LÖVE 11.1
+Recommended version is LOVE 11.1

 ## About

-Sprit3r was written in Lua using the LÔVE framework.
+Sprit3r was written in Lua using the LOVE framework.

 Thanks to vrld for the cool SUIT library used in the project. https://github.com/vrld/SUIT

 Thanks to kikito who wrote the parser for .vox files.

-My post on the LÖVE forums:
+My post on the LOVE forums:
 https://love2d.org/forums/viewtopic.php?f=5&t=83059